 Making claims against your local authority/council for personal injury cases or going against utility companies who have neglected their duty of care can be intimidating and is always a challenge.
 This is why you need a legal expert by your side who has the competence and confidence to fight for compensation on your behalf.

 Accident Claims UK has a team of experienced legal experts who can handle all the aspects of your compensation claim, from start to finish, so that you can concentrate on recovering from your injury.
 Our highly qualified team will start by talking to you about your drain and manhole cover case so that they have all the details before they begin providing you with a solicitor that will help with organising a medical examination and chasing down evidence.
-Our no win no fee guarantee means that you won’t need to pay us a penny, so there is no need to worry about further financial strains.
+We always handle claims on a no win no fee basis, meaning you won’t need to pay us a penny if we lose your case.
+Therefore, there is no need to worry about further financial strains.
 Our team will focus on attaining the compensation you are entitled to.

 The UK Government have produced this page giving information on claims for pavement/manhole issues.
 Please remember that it is almost always best to have legal advice before you pursue a claim.